St Tyfrydog's Church, Llandyfrydog: Architecture and fittings

 St Tyfrydog's is built from rough, small, squared stones, dressed with limestone.
 The nave measures about 24 feet 9 inches by 23 feet 6 inches (about 7.5 m by 7.2 m); the chancel is about 23 feet 3 inches by 18 feet 9 inches (about 7.1 m by 5.7 m).
 The roof is made of slate, with a stone bellcote at the west end housing one bell.
 The roof timbers are visible from inside the church.
 There are buttresses at the east end of the nave and at the entrance to the porch.

 The oldest window is to the east side of the porch, on the south wall, which dates from about 1400; it has two lights (sections of window separated by a mullion) topped by trefoils, set in a rectangular window frame.
 It is echoed by a 19th-century window on the same wall, set slightly higher to illuminate the pulpit.
 The north wall has two rectangular windows, one with a pair of lights topped by cinquefoils, the other a single light with a trefoil at the top.
 One of the windows has been inserted into an opening previously used as a doorway.
 The east window, which has three lights, dates from the latter part of the 15th century, and is the only window to contain stained glass.
 Inside, the division between nave and chancel is marked with a pointed arch, dating from about 1400.
 Seating is provided in the form of painted box pews, dating from the 19th century, and possibly installed at the time of the restoration work in 1823.
+The stained glass in the east window, depicting the Crucifixion and other biblical scenes, dates to 1873 and is by the Liverpudlian firm of W. H. Sullivan.

 A survey by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire in 1937 noted an 18th-century communion table, an engraved Elizabethan silver cup and a silver paten dated 1721, and a memorial inside the church dated 1791.
 A 19th-century writer noted a seat near the altar with "R.B.
 1630" upon it, said to mark it as belonging to the Bulkeley family (who were prominent and influential landowners, in Anglesey and elsewhere in north Wales, from the 15th to the 19th centuries).
 The churchyard contains a number of slate tombs and a sundial made from brass, dating from the 18th century, standing in the base of a medieval stone cross.